ober/thinatra/README.md

 thinatra
 ========

-An attempt to create an easy to use framework on Elnode that is as easy to use as Sinatra on Ruby.
+An attempt to learn elisp by reimplementing a Sinatra-like framework on Elnode.